jeremy-ellis-tech/Xamarin.Android.Skobbler/README.md

 ## Additions & Alterations ##

-I will be adding `async/await` methods on top of the existing Java interface callbacks to make things cleaner and more .NET friendly should you wish to use them.
+I will be adding `async/await` methods to make things cleaner and more .NET friendly should you wish to use them.
 Here's an example using `NearbySearchAsync()` instead of `NearbySearch()`:

     try
     {